 As the recipe card at the bottom of the article details, you’ll start by coating your turkey thighs in olive oil and seasonings in their own bowl.
 In your dutch oven or baking dish, you’ll stir together all your other ingredients.

-Then you’ll lay the turkey thighs on top of the wet ingredients in your dutch oven.
+Then you’ll lay the turkey thighs on top of the wet ingredients in your *dutch oven. (*If using a cast iron dutch oven, make sure it’s well-seasoned so you don’t get too much supplemental iron in your food.)
 This helps you get a delicious, crispy turkey skin at the end.
 As the turkey cooks, the drippings go into the ingredients/rice below, infusing them with flavor.

 4. Pay attention to cook time and pot covering to get ideal results.

 You start the cooking stage with a lid on your dutch oven.
 This keeps the meat from getting dried out and the skin from burning to a crisp.
 It also lets the other ingredients come together, which requires plenty of liquid.

 After 45 minutes of cooking it covered, you take the lid off and cook for about another hour.
 This gets the turkey skin perfectly crisped and leaves you with something resembling more of a rice pilaf texture than a rice soup texture.